entro314-labs/VDK-Blueprints/.ai/docs/CONTRIBUTING.md

-# Contributing to VibeKit VDK AI Rules
+# Contributing to VDK Blueprints

-Welcome to the VibeKit VDK AI Rules project!
-This guide will help you understand how to contribute rules, commands, and documentation to support multi-platform AI assistant integration.
+Welcome to the VDK Blueprints project!
+This guide will help you understand how to contribute rules, commands, agents and documentation to support multi-platform AI assistant integration.

 ## Table of Contents